gvwilson/thirdbit/src/fiction/iffy/index.md

 punched hard,
 and then swept his feet out from under him.

-The exit was locked.
+The exit was locked,
-The hinges were on the inside
-and big enough for the rebuilt sentry bot to grasp.
+but the hinges were on the inside and big enough for the rebuilt sentry bot to grasp.
 Outside was colder than they expected and shadowed instead of sunshine-bright.